Entertaining way to immerse yourself in a language

 There’s a “Practice Comprehension” feature that puts captions on repeat and you can also use the “Learn to Pronounce” feature to practice pronouncing the captions yourself.

-This is really helpful for practicing your reading skills and also for remembering what the characters already said.
+In addition to the subtitles, you can also choose to follow along with the script of the show you’re watching.
+This is helpful for practicing your reading skills and also for remembering what the characters already said.
 If you click a word or phrase in the script, Lingopie will automatically play your show from that word or phrase.

 The content for each language in Lingopie varies, so I wanted to take a closer look at each one to see what exactly you get.